Systematic Reviews (Evidence synthesis)

 This page is split into the following sections:

-A review that uses explicit, systematic methods to collate and synthesise findings of studies that address a clearly formulated question [Cochrane Handbook for Systematic Reviews of Interventions].
+The main types of evidence synthesis products are systematic reviews, rapid reviews, mapping reviews, scoping reviews and umbrella reviews.
+They all follow explicit, systematic methods to collate and synthesise findings of studies that address a clearly formulated question [Cochrane Handbook for Systematic Reviews of Interventions] [JBI Manual for Evidence Synthesis].

 The Preferred Reporting Items for Systematic reviews and Meta-Analyses (PRISMA) statement was developed to encourage transparent and complete reporting of systematic reviews, and has been recently updated [PRISMA 2020 explanation and elaboration].